-At the same time, debt consolidation loans don’t fit every situation.
-You’ll need the discipline to repay the loan so that you can avoid accumulating more unpaid debt and defeating the purpose.
+Still, debt consolidation loans aren’t the right fit for every situation.
+You’ll need the discipline to repay the loan so that you can avoid accumulating more unpaid debt, which would defeat your debt repayment purpose.

 Debt relief companies

-Debt relief services, sometimes called debt settlement or debt resolution, specialize in negotiating with your creditors to reduce the money you owe them.
+Debt relief services, often called debt settlement or debt resolution, specialize in negotiating with your creditors to reduce the money you owe them.
 Using a debt settlement company typically involves this basic process: